PranavXDragon/SS-InfoTech-Internship/README.md

 ├── Day5
 │   └── Task 5 - Portfolio Website
 │
+├── Day6
+│   └── Task 6 - Getting Started with React and Vite
+│
 └── README.md
 ```
 Each folder contains the tasks, source code, and project files completed on that particular day.